-Last week, President Joe Biden announced a new student loan relief program that promises to cancel $10,000 of student debt for low- to middle-income borrowers.
+Last week, President Joe Biden announced a new student debt forgiveness that promises to cancel $10,000 of student debt for low- to middle-income borrowers.
 Since then, this topic has become somewhat controversial and has ignited a fair amount of debate online.
-This week on the podcast, Grant dives into the provisions of this new student loan relief program, eligibility criteria, and some of the planning opportunities that have emerged from the program.
+This week on the podcast, Grant dives into the provisions of this new student debt forgiveness program, eligibility criteria, and some of the planning opportunities that have emerged from the program.

 [03:31] Background – Grant shares the details of President Biden’s new executive action and why it’s considered controversial.

 [06:35] Qualified Loans – Grant explains the types of loans that are qualified under the provisions of the student loan forgiveness program.